d-khan/Python-exercise/README.md

-# Python-test
+# Python Exercise
-This is a test
+This is a supplemental material